cognitedata/dash-observable-node/README.md

 interaction (e.g. keeping track of mouse drag, move, drop, positioning the dragged DOM element during the move, etc).
 However, Dash makes it difficult to use such solutions in a Dash app.

-With `ObservableNode` we can use such libraries by creating a vanilla JS callback in which the  library to updates a hidden DOM element with details of a completed drag&drop operation (i.e. initial and final index of the dragged&dropped row). `ObservableNode` can then be used to pick up on this update and rearrange the `DataTable` rows accordingly, using a standard Dash callback.
+With `ObservableNode` we can use such libraries by creating a vanilla JS callback in which the library updates a hidden DOM element with details about a completed drag&drop operation (i.e. the initial and final indexes of the drag&dropped row). `ObservableNode` can then be used to pick up on this update and rearrange the `DataTable` rows accordingly, using a standard Dash callback.